Piano Sonata No. 14 (Beethoven): Beethoven's pedal mark

-Influence
+Influence on later composers

 The C♯ minor sonata, particularly the third movement, is held to have been the inspiration for Frédéric Chopin's Fantaisie-Impromptu, and the Fantaisie-Impromptu to have been in fact a tribute to Beethoven.
 It manifests the key relationships of the sonata's three movements, chord structures, and even shares some passages.
 Ernst Oster writes: "With the aid of the Fantaisie-Impromptu we can at least recognize what particular features of the C♯ minor Sonata struck fire in Chopin.
 We can actually regard Chopin as our teacher as he points to the coda and says, 'Look here, this is great.
 Take heed of this example!' ...
 The Fantaisie-Impromptu is perhaps the only instance where one genius discloses to us – if only by means of a composition of his own – what he actually hears in the work of another genius."

-Carl Bohm composed a piece for violin and piano called "Meditation", Op.
-296, in which he adds a violin melody over the unaltered first movement of Beethoven's sonata.
+Carl Bohm's "Meditation", Op.
+296, for violin and piano, adds a violin melody over the unaltered first movement of Beethoven's sonata.

-Modern popular music pianists have included core motifs of the piece in their adaptations.
-Examples include George Shearing, in his 'Moonlight Becomes You,' on his White Satin album and Alicia Keys's 'Remixed & Unplugged' version of her Songs in A Minor album.
+Dmitri Shostakovich quoted the sonata's first movement in his Viola Sonata, op.
+147 (1975), his last composition.
+The third movement, where the quotation takes fragmentary form, is called an "Adagio in memory of Beethoven".